dmuth/splunk-lab/README.md

 ## Splunk Apps Included

-The following Splunk apps are included in this image:
+The following Splunk apps are included in this Docker image:

 - <a href="https://splunkbase.splunk.com/app/2646/">Syndication Input</a>
 - <a href="https://splunkbase.splunk.com/app/1546/">REST API Modular Input</a>